Tasmania’s North West Coastal Pathway is one of the state’s key off road trails, and while parts have been built, gaps still remain.

 Councils and the State Government must continue to work together to extend the pathway and fill the gaps.

-UPDATE – Funding announced and councils committed
+UPDATE – Federal funding announced and councils committed

 We’ll continue to work behind the scenes with local stakeholders and decision-makers to keep progress on track.